 - Coding billing records to get more reimbursement

 - Misrepresenting an unallowable service on bill as another allowable service

 - Falsely diagnosing so Medicaid will pay more for services

 Dentists, Physicians, Counselors, Psychiatrist, Psychologists, Podiatrists, Nurses, LNAs, Optometrists, Ophthalmologists, Opticians, Radiologists, Technicians, Ambulance technicians, hospitals, nursing homes and other residential facilities, home care agencies, substance abuse treatment centers, laboratories, personal or home healthcare providers, pharmacies, pharmacists, pharmaceutical companies, medical equipment providers.

-Please note this Unit does not investigate individuals who receive Medicaid services.
-To report suspected recipient fraud, please contact the Economic Services Division by phone: 1-800-479-6151, Monday through Friday between 7:45 am and 4:30 pm.
+Please note MFRAU does not investigate individuals who receive Medicaid services.
+To report suspected recipient fraud, waste or abuse please contact the Program Integrity Unit at (802) 241-9210 or on their website.